growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 # Even fewer Words on Good API Design
 >Never trust the client.
 The client is in the hands of the enemy.

 Good API design is not easy.
+It is not more complicated the implementing a good architecture but while the architecture is the inner structure

 proprties of good apis
 - statelessness / decoupled / atomic / transactional